Back to Blog Posts

 Step 2: Interrogating the evidence

-For instance, the team can ask, “What did the CEO say about the quality of the widgets?”
-The AI tool will deliver a thorough summary of every relevant communication, with linked citations to visually highlighted quotes – well-written, and virtually ready to use in a memorandum or brief (but always check the sources!).
+With the timeline in hand, VWI’s legal team can use an AI assistant like Cecilia Q&A to ask specific natural language questions about the case.
+For instance, they can ask, “What did the CEO say about the quality of the widgets?”
+The AI tool will deliver a thorough summary of every relevant communication, with linked citations to visually highlighted quotes.

 Challenge: Hallucinations